-Taming our mind is like riding a wild horse.
+Taming your mind is like riding a wild horse.

 There is a Zen story about a rider sitting on a horse galloping wildly through the

 woods.
-Suddenly, he finds himself at a crossroad.
+Suddenly, he finds himself at a crossroads.

 “Where are you going?” a stranger calls out to him.

-A mind that is untrained behaves sometimes like the untamed instincts of a wild horse.
+An untrained mind sometimes behaves like the untamed instincts of a wild horse.

 Our Multidimensional Nature

-Our power of thought, concentration and consciousness give us the ability to go beyond material awareness and experience transcendent levels of reality.
+Our power of thought, concentration, and consciousness allow us to go beyond material awareness and experience transcendent levels of reality.

 The Flow of Manifestation

-When this flow is blocked or impaired, we experience powerlessness, depression, despair, emotional instability and mental imbalance, and we succomb to physical disease.
+When this flow is blocked or impaired, we experience powerlessness, depression, despair, emotional instability, mental imbalance, and we succumb to physical disease.

-My commitment aims to focus on your individual domains of life, to guide you towards your personal potential which enables you to change what you have or want to change in your situation; to support you developping holistic psychological insight and lead you to train and transfer it into every day life strategies to achieve your personal objectifs; to inspire and accompany you in a holistic way in a period of your life where you need a change or a transformation.
+My commitment is to assist you in reaching your potential by focusing on your personal domains of life.
+This enables you to change what you have or want to change in your situation.
+Through holistic psychological insight, I lead you to train and transfer these insights into your life strategies in order to achieve your personal goals.
+The purpose of my work is to inspire and accompany you holistically during a time of your life when a change or transformation is needed.

 George Bernard Shaw